 Dance Practice and Study (3 credits)

 The afternoon seminar, taught by Jacalyn Carley, is held at the Mediathek dance archives.
-Through lectures and films, we explore the very unique history of German modern dancers and their contribution to American modern dance, examine how the five different political systems Germany experienced in the past 100 years affected dance, and how dance reflects and even influences social history.
-By attending dance and theatre events in the evening, students will experience the burgeoning dance scene in Berlin today—depending upon availability the student will see new dance companies and genre-mixing troupes, classical works by the state ballet company, community dance events, or discover off-venues presenting highly experimental work.
+Through lectures and films, we explore the very unique history of German modern dancers and their contribution to American modern dance, examine how the five different political systems Germany experienced in the past 100 years affected the dance, and how dance reflects and even influences social history.
+By attending dance and theatre events in the evening, students will experience the burgeoning dance scene in Berlin today—depending upon availability, we will see mature dance companies, genre-mixing troupes, classical works by the state ballet company, community dance events, or discover off-venues presenting highly experimental work.

 The Practice and Study of Visual Arts & Architecture in Berlin (3 credits)

-Visual Arts & Architecture students begin their day with two hours of Morning Practice with either fine arts instructor, Lara Lu Faroqhi, or photography instructor, Klaus W. Eisenlohr.
-Working ‘on-location’ is emphasized, so that students will be either drawing or shooting in different parts of the city at least three mornings a week.
-The locations configure with the core course in German Culture, and might involve more than one place each day.
-(For example: while academically considering former Soviet-governed East Berlin in the afternoon, morning locations can configure by photographing or sketching in original Stalinistic architecture, out-of-the-way Russian memorials, or being given Wall-specific assignments.)
+Visual Arts & Architecture students will be practicing either drawing or photography three mornings a week.
+Working on-location (with either fine arts instructor Lara Faroqhi or photography instructor Klaus W. Eisenlohr), students will be drawing or shooting in places that dovetail with the core course in German Culture.
+For example, while academically considering former Soviet-governed East Berlin in the afternoon, morning practice locations might involve photographing or sketching original Stalinistic architecture, out-of-the-way Russian memorials, or be Wall-specific.

-Afternoon lectures and instruction on Tuesdays and Thursdays are also held at various venues and on-location.
-Architecture studies, instructed by Christian Dengler, involve extensive walking and intellectual engagement with entire sections of Berlin that reflect post-WWII rebuilding, politically motivated building, Bauhaus-inspired structures and/or post-Wall ventures into post-modern architecture.
-Gundula Avenarius, the visual arts lecturer, takes students to a different museum or gallery for each class.
-She presents confluent examples and provides in-depth understanding of art movements/directions that refer either to the students’ core-course in German Culture or to major new directions in German art today.
+Afternoon lectures on Tuesdays and Thursdays are also on-location.
+Architecture studies, instructed by Christian Dengler, involves extensive walking and intellectual engagement with entire sections of Berlin that reflect post-WWII rebuilding, politically motivated city planning, Bauhaus-inspired structures and/or post-Wall ventures into post-modern architecture.
+Gundula Avenarius, visual arts lecturer, meets in a different museum or gallery each session.
+She provides in-depth understanding of art movements/directions that refer either to the students’ core course in German Culture or to major new directions in German art today.

 German Language Studies in Berlin (3 credits)

-This program is open to German language students of all levels.
-Our partner, Die Neue Schule, offers eleven levels of classes – from absolute beginner to highly advanced.
-Classes meet every morning for five weeks, and twice weekly in the afternoon (four weeks) for intensive comprehension and speaking.
-Language skills that students acquire at Die Neue Schule are reinforced by excursions and in the German Culture core seminar, thus placed and experienced in a true historical and cultural context.
-For the less experienced language student, this is an excellent introduction to German language and culture.
+This program is open to German language students with at least one semester of college German or the equivalent.
+Our partner, Die Neue Schule, offers eleven levels of classes, enabling a student to place into the most appropriate level.
+Classes meet Monday-Friday mornings for five weeks, and twice weekly for intensive conversation in the afternoon (Tuesday and Thursday) for four weeks.
+Language skills acquired at Die Neue Schule are reinforced by excursions and in the German Culture core seminar, thus placed and experienced in a true historical and cultural context.
+For the less experienced language student, this is an excellent emersion into German language and culture.